 Not every modern consumer of Jane Austen novels or adaptations understands just how radically our social mores have changed since her time.
-For the 1995 BBC Pride and Prejudice mini-series, screenwriter Andrew Davies added additional dialogue not found in the novel, to underscore the crisis bought on when Lydia ran off with Wickham.
+For the 1995 BBC Pride and Prejudice mini-series, screenwriter Andrew Davies added additional dialogue not found in the novel, to underscore the crisis brought on when Lydia ran off with Wickham.
 “Oh, Jane,” Elizabeth exclaims to her sister.
 “Jane, do you not see that more things have been ruined by this business than Lydia’s reputation?”
 Later, Jane comes to Elizabeth and confirms, “You meant, I suppose, that you and I… and Mary and Kitty… have been tainted by association; that our chances of making a good marriage have been materially damaged by Lydia’s disgrace.”
-The sisters are not spelling this out for each other's benefit, but for the viewer's.
+The sisters are not spelling this out for each other's benefit, but for the viewer's...

 Elizabeth and Jane's dilemma is an aspect of the nature-versus-nurture debate as it affected Regency attitudes towards unchaste women.
 (I am using the value-laden terms of that age while discussing that age.)
 People in Austen's time debated the influence of nature versus nurture just as we do, though they used different terms.